sepiphy/php-codesniffer/README.md

 Thank you for considering contributing to `xuanquynh/php-codesniffer` package!

-Feel free to submit an issue or a pull request.
+Feel free to submit an issue or a pull request!

 All contributions are welcome.

 ## License